jason-napolitano/ContainerFactory/README.md

 ```

 #### Accessing the container:
-Accessing the current container instance can be done by calling
-`instance()`.
-This function takes no arguments.
-The `instance()`
+Accessing the current container instance can be done by calling `instance()`.
+This function
-function allows us to interact with the container at any time.
+takes no arguments.
+The `instance()` function allows us to interact with the container at
+any time.

-For example; let's say we are creating a micro-framework.
+For example - let's say we are creating a micro-framework.
+We might want to implement a
-We would want a portable container.
-We would possibly want to
-instantiate the container in an apps bootstrap
+portable container.
+Then, we would probably want to instantiate that container in the
-process, and add dependencies to it later on.
+apps bootstrap process, and add dependencies to it later on.
 [Go here to see
 our oversimplified session library](#example-library)
 ```php
 use function ContainerFactory\{ instance };